 Continue Reading →

-There is only one stadium in the country where you will find a replica pirate ship!
-If you guessed Raymond James Stadium you are correct.
-As an expansion franchise, the Buccaneers spent their first 21 seasons at Houlihan Stadium.
-When owner Hugh Culverhouse died in 1994 the future of the Buccaneers was uncertain.
-Groups in
+There is only one stadium in the country where fans can spot a full-scale pirate ship, Raymond James Stadium, home of the Tampa Bay Buccaneers.
+As an expansion franchise, the Buccaneers spent their first 21 seasons at Tampa Stadium (also known as Houlihan Stadium).
+Following the death of owner Hugh Culverhouse in 1994, the team’s

 Continue Reading →